marcoax/laraCms/README.md

  - copy files in your local directory
  - rename env.example to .env file and set your db connection data
- - run composer instal
+ - run composer install
  - create db tables importing the laraCms.sql file located under the db folder
- - to login in the admin panel (http://localhost/laraCms/admin)
+ - to login in the admin panel (http://yourpath/admin)
    - email: admin@laracms.com
    - password: laracmsadmin